Project setup agnostic

 Live++ works at the binary level using .PDB, .EXE, .DLL, .LIB, and .OBJ directly.
 It extracts and reverses most of the needed information from executable and object files.

 Live++ is compatible with almost all compiler options, except whole program optimization.
-It supports both the dynamic and static runtime.
+It supports linking with the static and dynamic run-time libraries.

 Extensive C++ Support

 Live coding supports all C++ features such as RTTI, polymorphism, exceptions, etc. Live++ inherently supports all compiler-dependent features your code might use.

 The Live++ .DLL is very lightweight, adding only ~150 KiB to your application's memory footprint.
 Almost all information is kept in a separate process.